 Resident students' mailboxes are located near the east entrance of Medaille Hall.
 Messages, with the student's name and box number on the outside, can be left in the campus mailroom which is located on the first floor of Ryan Hall.
+Faculty and staff mailboxes are also located here.
+Mailroom personnel can assist you in getting messages to faculty, administrators, and resident students.

 Incoming mail is sorted and delivered to student mailboxes daily except for weekends and holidays.
-Packages or pieces of mail too big for the mailbox will be held in the mailroom for pick-up.
+Packages or pieces of mail to big for the mailbox will be held in the mailroom for pick-up.
 A note of such a package will be placed in the student's mailbox.
-Faculty and staff mailboxes also are located in the mailroom in Ryan Hall.
-Mailroom personnel can assist in getting messages to faculty, administrators, and resident students.

 The campus mailroom can send standard letters (including foreign), postcards, certified return-receipt mail, and packages (within the U.S. only).
+The mailroom will sell individual stamps or the mail room can meter the mail.
 A book of stamps may be purchased in the Business Office.
 Larger packages can be sent via UPS or Federal Express from the mailroom for an additional pick-up charge plus postage.
 Check with the mailroom for the current additional pick-up fee.
+Students can send packages from home addressed to the mailroom.
 All transactions will be processed only by local checks or cash.

-The mailroom can send standard letters and post cards to addresses outside the United States, and cannot send insured mail, packages, or registered mail to those addresses and must be taken to a local Post Office.
+The mailroom cannot send insured mail, packages, or registered mail to foreign countries.
 There is an outside mailbox between Ryan and the East Building.
 Mail is scheduled to be picked up from this box at 10:00 a.m., 12:54 p.m., and 5:00 p.m.
 Monday through Friday and 12:00 noon on Saturday.